qmk/qmk_firmware/keyboards/kradoindustries/promenade/keymaps/via/readme.md

-# The via keymap for Boardwalk
+# The via keymap for Promenade